 The New York State Education Building is at the heart of an infamous Albany urban legend.
 It is said that during construction of the grandiose building in the early 1900s, an Italian stone mason named Jason was was working in the basement.
 He tragically stumbled and fell into the space where his fellow stoneworkers were pouring concrete.
 The foreman, allegedly an Irishman who was displeased by Jason's carelessness, uttered the ominous phrase, "Keep pouring."
 Over the years, Jason has become one of the most famous ghosts in Albany.
 Employees working in the building have nicknamed the basement, "The Dungeon" and Jason is at the center of many eerie occurrences.

 Embark on a paranormal adventure with a quick drive to Grapevine Farms in Schoharie County.
 Housed in a restored 1850's farmhouse, visitors might sense a supernatural presence among the gift shop, bistro and wine cellar.
 The original owner, David Hiltz, and his wife are buried on the premises.
-Spooky apparitions and unusual sounds have been reported, so it is suspected that their spirits may still roam the farmhouse's halls.
+Mysterious apparitions and unusual sounds have been reported, so it is suspected that their spirits may still roam the farmhouse's halls.
 Hear an eerie giggle?
 It might just be one of the Hiltz children, who tragically died of the flu, playing in the halls.